changsongyang/windows-activation/docs/en/clean_install_windows.md

 ---
 layout: doc
 outline: deep
-title: Clean Install Windows
+title: 'Clean Install Windows'
-description: "Guide on how to backup your data and clean install Windows."
+description: 'Guide on how to backup your data and clean install Windows.'
 date: 2025-05-07
 editLink: true
 head: